Memorable Manitobans: Charles William Gordon [Ralph Connor] (1860-1937)

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

-We thank Sam Coghlan and Agnes Collins for providing additional details used here.
+We thank Sam Coghlan and Agnes Collins for providing additional information used here.

 Back to top of page